ajakaja/ajakaja.github.io/_posts/2026-05-25-everything-is-logarithms.md

 \end{aligned}
 $$

-I'll admit that the baseless $$\log N$$ quantity is a bit strange at first.
-But as I've played with it I've started to think that it's the right way to think about things.
+Regarding the baseless $$\log N$$ as a real mathematical object is a bit strange at first.
+But I've been coming to think that it's the right way to do things, as the rest of the article will elaborate on.

 You might ask: if we have a baseless logarithm $$\log N$$, do we also have a "baseless exponential"?
 Normally $$b^{\log_b N}$$ can be written as something like $$b^{\log_b N} = b^{\ln N / \ln b} = e^{\ln N} = N$$; is there any way to do this without actually choosing a base?
 I think the answer has to be "no".
 All we can say is that we have split the one object, a logarithm $$\log_b N$$ which is the solution of $$b^y = N$$, into two objects, $$\log N$$ and $$\log b$$, each of which on their own are without "units" and so have no numerical meaning.
 It is similar to how we can have a vector without any coordinates: we can talk about the vector's meaning in context, such as the displacement it describes, but we can't compare it to anything else, or ask what its length is, without something by which to measure it.